Ao1K/Ao1K_site/CONTRIBUTING.md

   3. Clear steps to reproduce the issue.

-### Feature Discussions
+### Feature Discussions:
 Discuss new feature ideas on our Discord.
 If your idea gets positive feedback, check the #feature-ideas channel to see if it already exists.
 If no related post exists, create one to track the idea.

-### Pull Requests
+### Pull Requests:
 Do not make pull requests for purely cosmetic changes.
 Ensure your contributions align with the project’s MIT license.
 Do not include code that violates this license.
 Features should prioritize UX and be easily reachable by the user.
 Any UI changes must work well on mobile devices.

-### Environment setup
+### Environment setup:
 These instructions are untested.
 Contact an admin if you run into trouble.

 1. Install Node.js (the latest LTM version).
 Also install npm.
-2. Clone the repository. using `git clone https://github.com/Ao1K/Ao1K_site`
+2. Clone the repository using `git clone https://github.com/Ao1K/Ao1K_site`
 3. Navigate to the project directory in a terminal.
-Use `npm install` to install project dependencies.
+Run `npm install` to install project dependencies.
-4. Use the command `npm run dev` to begin testing your code.
+4. Run `npm run dev` to begin testing your code.